signal-ai/signal-secret-service/chamber-upx/README.md

 # chamber-upx

-This directory contains latest stable chamber (https://github.com/segmentio/chamber) binary for linux-amd64 .
+This directory contains latest stable chamber (https://github.com/segmentio/chamber) binary for linux-amd64 and linux-arm64.
 It is compressed by upx (https://github.com/upx/upx) so there's less overhead as possible when copied to a Docker container.

 To download chamber and compress it: